Why study with us?

 - Hands on training on all analytical equipment.

 - Modern up-to-date research environment for all students.

-- We are a friendly and close-knit school and take a great deal of care to ensure that every one of our students reaches their maximum potential.
+- We are friendly and close-knit and take a great deal of care to ensure that every one of our students reaches their maximum potential.

 - All students take an extended research project during their third year in a subject area of their choice giving them the chance to specialise.

-- Research work at the school is of the highest quality and covers traditional areas of organic, inorganic and physical chemistry together with the newer areas of computational and environmental chemistry, materials and biological chemistry.
+- Our research work is of the highest quality and covers traditional areas of organic, inorganic and physical chemistry together with the newer areas of computational and environmental chemistry, materials and biological chemistry.

 - Some of our degrees also offer placement opportunities where you can spend a period of time at an industrial company in the UK or Europe or carry out an in-house research project in the School.

 - Active student Chemical Society ChemSoc run by students for students which also has close links with the Royal Society of Chemistry.

 - Bangor has a long tradition in teaching and research in the Biological Sciences.